vic9527/KAR_Tools/README.md

 # KAR_Tools

 Human Action Recognition with Kinect Skeleton Data.
-(The Codes are programmed by Matlab)
+(The codes are programmed by Matlab)